Your Invitation to Visit

 Benton is the place to be on Labor Day weekend.
 The town virtually overflows with people, as families and friends return home for a weekend full of good times and Labor Day traditions.

 The weekend typically kicks off with Saturday’s Alumni and Friends Golf Tournament at Cole Acres.
-The town’s museums, filled with historical and educational memorabilia, are all open; the Fever River Puppeteers perform; and there’s a Saturday chicken barbeque for anyone having too much fun to cook.
+The town’s museums, filled with historical and educational memorabilia, are all open; the Fever River Puppeteers perform; and the Alumni Banquet is held in the evening.

 Sunday’s activities are capped off in the evening by the annual BCDC Street Dance, a dance drawing a crowd of between 1,200-1,500 revelers.
 Benton’s old classmates and friends, as well as huge numbers of people from neighboring communities, look forward to “raising the roof” at the annual dance.
-(Dance-goers must be 21 to enter, though–there are absolutely no exceptions to the rule.)
+(Dance-goers must be 21 to enter – there are absolutely no exceptions to the rule.)

 What to See and Do